ObolNetwork/obol-docs/docs/int/faq.md

 In an ideal scenario, a distributed validator's private key should never exist in full in a single location.

+### What is an ENR?

+An ENR is shorthand for an [Ethereum Node Record](https://eips.ethereum.org/EIPS/eip-778).
+It is a way to represent a node on a public network, with a reliable mechanism to update its information.
+At Obol we use ENRs to identify charon nodes to one another such that they can form clusters with the right charon nodes and not impostors.

+ENRs have private keys they use to sign updates to the data contained in their ENR.
+This private key is by default found at `.charon/charon-enr-private-key`, and should be kept secure, and not checked into version control.

 ### Where can I learn more about Distributed Validators?

 Have you checked out our [blog site](https://blog.obol.tech) and [twitter](https://twitter.com/ObolNetwork) yet?
 Maybe join our [discord](https://discord.gg/obol) too.